Discontinued Menu Items You Forgot McDonald's Used to Serve

 For many people, McDonald's holds a special place in our hearts, with visions of Happy Meals, Big Macs, and birthday parties held at Play Places interwoven into the fabric of our childhoods and adult lives.
 However, while certain items will always be part of our Micky D's memories, like Chicken McNuggets and broken ice cream machines, the menu has actually undergone some pretty significant evolutions since the company was founded in 1958.

 Although there may be a few relatively healthy foods at McDonald's, many of their options over the years have been strange, short-lived, or downright bad ideas.
 Before you grab another McDonald's meal, take a trip down memory lane by discovering what kind of crazy concoctions they were serving the year you were born!
 When you're done reminiscing, come back to reality and order the best bet for your belly by using our exclusive guide: Every Menu Item at McDonald's—Ranked!

 1968: Southern Fried Chicken

 While the Chicken McNugget remains one of the most-ordered fast food items out there, back in the 1960s, McDonald's tried its hand at another chicken recipe: classic Southern fried chicken.
-Unfortunately, McDonald's couldn't keep up with other popular chicken chains, like KFC, and eventually took the fried chicken off their menu.
-And that was before the new king of fast food fried chicken came to play: Chick-fil-A. If you're looking for a fried meal that won't break the calorie bank, don't miss Every Item at Chick-fil-A—Ranked!
+Unfortunately, McDonald's couldn't keep up with other popular chicken chains, like KFC, and eventually took the fried chicken off the menu.
+And that was before the new king of fast-food fried chicken, Chick-fil-A, came to play.
+If you're looking for a fried meal that won't break the calorie bank, don't miss Every Item at Chick-fil-A—Ranked!

 Back in the 1970s, McDonald's was more than just a place to get burgers and fries—it was a pizza joint, too.
 The ill-fated McPizza was on and off the menu for over two decades, finally getting ditched for good in 2000.
 Its main problem?
 McDonald's has always prided itself on how speedily its food gets from cook to customer, but the McPizza took a whopping 11 minutes to prepare, slowing down restaurant operations and taking their reputation as a "fast" food chain down a few notches.